sakymar/sakymar/README.md

 # Hi, I'm Antoine 👋

-#### I'm a web and mobile developer, currently working at Dernier cri.
-I'm interested in machine learning, design ui / ux, travels and so much more
+#### I'm a lead web and mobile developer, currently working at Dernier cri.
+I'm interested in machine learning, design ui / ux, travels, crypto and so much more

 ## ⚡ One line that describes me best?

-#### I'm confident in React, React native and Nodejs.
-I'm doing fine with Python
+#### I create a lot of stuff that I never end.
+I'm confident in my technical skills but I still learn something new everyday.
+You can befriend me by offering me a beer or showing me cat pics.
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sakymar&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## 📫 How to reach me?